 \subsection{BBN}

 BBN is the formation of primordial light elements other than those of the lightest isotope of hydrogen during the early Universe.
-At temperatures higher than 1MeV photons, electrons, positrons, neutrinos, antineutrinos, protons, and neutrons formed the primordial plasma of the early Universe.
+At temperatures higher than $1$MeV, photons, electrons, positrons, neutrinos, antineutrinos, protons, and neutrons formed the primordial plasma of the early Universe.
 At this epoch, neutrinos start being decoupled and then the number of neutrons begins to diminish through the $\beta$-decay.
 Neutrons are also captured by protons and form deuterium nuclei.
-The end result of these reactions was to lock up most of the free neutrons into $\tensor[^4]{\text{He}}{}$ nuclei and to create trace amounts of D, $\tensor[^3]{\text{He}}{}$, $\tensor[^7]{\text{Li}}{}$, and $\tensor[^7]{\text{Be}}{}$.
+The result of these reactions was to lock up most of the free neutrons into $\tensor[^4]{\text{He}}{}$ nuclei and to create trace amounts of D, $\tensor[^3]{\text{He}}{}$, $\tensor[^7]{\text{Li}}{}$, and $\tensor[^7]{\text{Be}}{}$.
 One can investigate the modification of meVSL at each mentioned step.

 For $T > 1$ MeV, a first stage during which the neutrons, protons, electrons, positrons, and neutrinos are kept in statistical equilibrium by the weak interaction.
-As long as the statistical equilibrium holds, the neutron to proton ratio is
+As long as the statistical equilibrium holds, the neutron-to-proton ratio is